-Then, to help us to prioritize what should be part or not of the MVP, we have looked at our interviews transcriptions and surveys.
+Then, to help us to prioritize what should be part or not of the MVP, we have looked at our interview transcriptions and surveys.
 We finally end up with this features list matrix.

-Prior ideating solutions, we have also designed the core tasks flows of the MVP with our 2 targeted users in mind.
+Prior to ideating solutions, we have also designed the core task flows of the MVP with our 2 targeted users in mind.

 - The room search flow, for the room seekers

 - The roommate search flow for the current tenants

 Our goal was to identify where in the search experience the pain points occurred.
 Based on our research discovery, we have mapped out the roommate search flow by starting with current tenants and not the landlords.

 At this stage of the design process, we already had enough insights to start sketching ideas.
 However, we have decided to focus on the branding aspect of the application.
 The objective was to nourish our design process and come up with a more solid concept.

 To start this branding thinking, we got back to our research phase to capture our interviewee’s emotions and thoughts.
 To do so, we asked them additional questions focused on their feelings.
 Contrary to UX research questions, we have asked the same ones to our two targeted users (room seekers and tenants).
 Indeed, these questions were relevant to both of them.
 Here are some questions we asked:

 How do feel about using the ad rooms platforms?

 What make you feel relax?